tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

     `-- index.html
 Note: on Windows, you can now drag the `app.nw` to `nw.exe` to open it.

-You can run the app from the zip archive using (run from same directory as your app.nw archive):
+You can run the app from the zip archive using (Note: run this command from same directory as your app.nw archive):

 ```bash
 $ /path/to/nw ./app.nw